How To Create a Commercial Kitchen Cleaning Schedule

 - Ensure rubbish is emptied as needed, rather than waiting until the end of the shift.
 Overflowing bins can easily lead to contamination.

-- Spillages should be cleaned up as soon as possible, rather than leaving them until the end of the shift.
+- Spillages should be cleaned up as soon as possible rather than left until the end of the shift.

 After a Shift